 You can make a request for information using the secure online form.

-Alternatively you may also make a request by emailing, faxing or writing to us.
+Alternatively you may also make a request by emailing or writing to us.

-If you wish like to request to see information held about you, please visit our Data Protection page.
+If you wish to request access to information held about you, please visit our How we use your information section.